Reverse Charge Mechanism on Goods and Services under GST Updated – Article till 01.01.2018

 The provisions of section 9(4) of the CGST Act, 2017, will not be applicable to supplies made to a TDS deductor in terms of notification no.9/2017-Central Tax (Rate) dated 28.06.2017.
 Thus, Government entities who are TDS Deductors under Section 51 of CGST Act, 2015, need not pay GST under reverse charge in case of procurements from unregistered suppliers.

-A person who is required to pay tax under reverse charge has to compulsorily register under GST and the threshold limit of Rs.
-20 lakhs (Rs.
-10 lakhs for special category states except J & K) is not applicable to him.
+Registration: A person who is required to pay tax under reverse charge has to compulsorily register under GST and the threshold limit of Rs.
+20 lakh (Rs.
+10 lakh for special category states except J & K) is not applicable to them.

 Time of Supply

-Where it is not possible to determine time of supply using above methods, the time of supply would be the date of entry in the books of account of the recipient.
+Where it is not possible to determine time of supply using above methods, time of supply would be date of entry in the books of account of the recipient.

 1. As per section 31 of the CGST Act, 2017 read with Rule 46 of the CGST Rules, 2017, every tax invoice has to mention whether the tax in respect of supply in the invoice is payable on reverse charge.
 Similarly, this also needs to be mentioned in receipt voucher as well as refund voucher, if tax is payable on reverse charge.